2021 SKAGIT VALLEY TULIP FESTIVAL WITH KIDS

 Q: What time do the tulip fields open each day?

-A: RoozenGaarde is open 9am-7pm every day throughout the Tulip Festival and Tulip Town is open 9am-5pm.
+A: RoozenGaarde is open 8am-7pm every day and their gift shop is open 9am-7pm throughout the Tulip Festival and Tulip Town is open 8am-7pm also.
 You can drive by the fields any time of day.
 Sunrise and sunset are particularly spectacular over the tulip fields.

 Q: How much does it cost to get into the tulip fields and how much is parking?

-A: The tulip fields are free to view, but parking is designated lots ranges from $7-$10.
+A: The tulip fields are free to view, but in 2021 tickets must be pre-purchased online to visit Tulip Town & Roozengaarde.
 Admission pricing for all of the Tulip Festival Display Gardens is listed up above under the individual descriptions of each business.
 I would encourage you not to park on the side of the road to view the tulip fields.
 Parking beside the fields is illegal and you may get a ticket.
 You can use your Roozengaarde admission ticket to park for free in any of their parking lots on the day you purchased your ticket.
 Bring a picnic from home and stop at Snow Goose Produce on the way out of town for one of their GIANT ice cream cones!

 Q: Can you bring a stroller to the tulip fields?